purduesigbots/pros-docs/v5/okapi/api/control/async/async-linear-motion-profile-controller.rst

 getError
 ~~~~~~~~

 Returns the last error of the controller.
-This implementation always returns zero since the robot
-is assumed to perfectly follow the path.
-Subclasses can override this to be more accurate using
-odometry information.
+Returns zero if there is no path currently
+being followed.

 .. tabs ::
    .. tab :: Prototype